xiong19912010/Tomo-Processing-Pipeline/README.md

 ```
 python3 Tomo2SPA.py stack foldername [--swap_xy] [--output_star] [--frame_number]
 ```
-This code belongs to Dr.Hao Xiong from Yale University.
-If you have any question, please don't hesitate to contact hao.xiong@yale.edu

 <!---
 xiong19912010/xiong19912010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

-Image particle picking after using functions (particle_picking)
+3. Image particle picking after using functions (particle_picking)

 <img width="319" alt="image" src="https://user-images.githubusercontent.com/94659159/179382531-6c285e60-e64a-40b5-af0d-77429e04f2bf.png">

+This code belongs to Dr.Hao Xiong from Yale University.
+If you have any question, please don't hesitate to contact hao.xiong@yale.edu